 These questions will make you realize that all crazy thoughts in your head and the fear of saying no are virtually baseless.
 Everyone has their own preferences and choices, and so do you.
 If you don't want to entertain your needy friend's requests, put your foot down and say no.

-6) Introduce your needy friend to another friend
+6. Introduce your needy friend to another needy friend.

 A cheeky way to deal with a needy friend is to introduce him or her to one of your other friends who is equally clingy.
 Play a dotting matchmaker and introduce the two like-minded personalities when you casually hang out somewhere.